ekhadley/deepgrid/README.md

 that $\large R(\tau, \alpha)$ is not the only choice that can be made.
 Several choices, all related to the wider concept of the "value" of a particular  set of actions or states, can be chosen.
 Often the weight is chosen to be $Q(s)$ or $V(s)$, approximated with a neural net and learned along side the policy.

+In the files, vanilla and vpg refer to vanilla policy optimization. rtg_train refers to the fact that the "weight" of each action in the loss function is the so-called "reward-to-go": the sum of all rewards received `after` taking an action, during that episode.

 The net included has played 100k episodes in training, updating the weights every 10 episodes.
 It also acheives an average score of about 70.